 ‘Wait!’
 When Louis leans in and whispers ‘Je t’aime…’ in her ear, she can finally feel butterflies in her stomach.
 Smiling she hurries to the ladies room.

-‘How dare you, you fat pig!
+‘How dare you?
+You fat pig!
 Get out!
 We threw away her shoes, but we should have thrown her gown with it!
 Next time we’ll shred yours!
 GET OUT!’

 ‘My eyes!
 They hurt!
 What have you done!
 Make it stop!
 Please.
 It was Clotilde’s idea!
 Please!’

-As soon as the door closes behind her, the burning pain in Louise’s eyes disappear…
+As soon as the door closes behind her, the burning pain in Louise’s eyes disappears.

 Henri is waiting outside the bathroom.